Bob Doyle (activist): World War II service

 Doyle enlisted in the British merchant navy during World War II before settling in London with his Spanish wife, Lola.
 He became active in the Fleet Street print trade unions.

 A regular visitor to Spain and Ireland for International Brigade commemorations, he published an account of his experiences in Spain in Brigadista: An Irishman’s Fight Against Fascism.

 In an interview with The Irish Times, he said: "I thought there was a danger that Ireland would go fascist and that was one of the motivating factors in making up my mind to go to Spain."

 Family

 Doyle and his wife Lola later gave birth to a son, noted film editor and special effects wizard Julian Doyle (filmmaker), who worked on such films as "Monty Python and the Holy Grail" and "Time Bandits".

 Death

 Bob Doyle died at the age of 92 on 22 January 2009.
-His ashes were carried at the head of a funeral procession through the streets of Dublin.
-Large numbers of people, including members of the Irish Labour Party, the Communist Party of Ireland and Sinn Féin, were in attendance.
+His ashes were carried at the head of a funeral procession through the streets of Dublin, attended by large crowds, including members of the Irish Labour Party, the Communist Party of Ireland and Sinn Féin.
+He was the last surviving Irish veteran of the Spanish Civil War.